sgotzler/Historical-TV-Guide/README.md

 #### Resources

-A brief video explaining the project and its aims in more detail can be viewed [here](https://cmu-lib.github.io/dhlg/project-videos/newmangotzler/).
+A brief video explaining the project and its aims in more detail was produced for the [Digital Humanities Literacy Guidebook](https://cmu-lib.github.io/dhlg/).
+You can view the video [here](https://cmu-lib.github.io/dhlg/project-videos/newmangotzler/).

-To access the dataset please visit our *deposit* on KiltHub, Carnegie Mellon University's institutional repository.

 Further Information on the dataset, and its sources can be found on the project's repo on GitHub here: [https://github.com/dSHARP-CMU/megaText](https://github.com/dSHARP-CMU/megaText)